Mazen-Ghanaym/Session-content/SQL-TROSC/sql-trosc.md

     age NUMBER(2) CHECK(age > 15)
 );
 ```
-Use the following command to show the table schema.
+Use the following command to show the table schema:
 ``` SQL
     DESCRIBE users;
     DESC users;
 ```
-Use the following command to change a table's name.
+Use the following command to change a table's name:
 ``` SQL
     RENAME dept TO dept1;
 ```
-Use the following command to delete a table.
+Use the following command to delete a table:
 ``` SQL
     DESC dept1; --exists
     DESC dept;  -- doesn't exist